Nature Photography Internships

 Wildlife Photo Guides

 The diversity in form and colour both within and between species in the Amazon rainforest means that correct identification of wildlife to species level can be problematic.
 Most existing published guides to the species of this region only contain one or two images of a species, and may rely on textual descriptions for other colour morphs.
 Our ambitious and long-term aim is to document (with HD macro imagery) the diversity of colour morphs and body shapes for numerous taxa in the Madre de Dios and Cusco region of the Peruvian Amazon, with an emphasis on amphibians, reptiles, butterflies, moths, dung-beetles, mushroom-eating beetles, grasshoppers, ants, stink bugs, and snails.
 Close contact with taxonomists will ensure quality identification of live specimens.
 Photography interns will use their own DSLR cameras in combination with project equipment (such as white-boxes, black-boxes, flashes, and tripods), to capture the required imagery, with training and photo-editing assistance provided by the experienced professional photography team leading this initiative.
-Collecting additional background ecological information on species will be an additional activity, requiring access to published material and c
+Collecting additional background ecological information on species will be an additional activity.

 Documenting Research and Forest Conservation Activities